<aside>

 - 1966 Cooke and Halsey analysed shortest temporal trips where the travel times on every edge change over (discrete) time steps, are directed and can be set to $\infty$ to signify that this edge is not present at a certain time step.

-- 1972-1991 Baker and Shostak; Hajnal, Milner and Szemerédi; Bumby; Awerbuch and Even; Hedetniemi, Hedetniemi and Liestman; Göbel, Cerdeira and Veldman; … researched gossip theory and broadcasting
+- 1972-1991 Baker and Shostak; Hajnal, Milner and Szemerédi; Bumby; Awerbuch and Even; Hedetniemi, Hedetniemi and Liestman; Göbel, Cerdeira and Veldman; … researched Gossip Theory and broadcasting

 - flooding/exploring a graph with information via phone calls